MauriceK-thesis/ThesisCode/README.md

 # This is a repository of the different scripts used.
 Above are the scripts used in R, as well as all predictor variables that need to be ingested into the machine learning models

-# Below are the links to the online scripts in Google Earth Engine.
+# Google Earth Engine links

 Link to 2021 surface water map: